 Our history

-We are a collective brand of Mexican design, formed by social artisanal enterprises from the Yucatan Peninsula and a creative team that works to preserve the living Mayan culture.
-We work with different artisan communities to strengthen value chains and generate sustainable sources of income for them, through the fair creation and commercialization of artisanal pieces.
+We are a collective brand of Mexican design, formed by social artisanal companies from the Yucatan Peninsula and a creative team that works to preserve the living Maya culture.
+We work with different artisan communities to strengthen value chains and generate sustainable sources of income for them, through the creation and fair commercialization of artisanal pieces.
+Taller Maya was born in 2002 as a response to an initiative to recover techniques specific to the Maya culture and training and self-management programs led by the Haciendas del Mundo Maya Foundation.
+Today we collaborate with 42 artisan workshops in 32 communities in the Yucatan Peninsula.
+Each of our pieces represents the dialogue between the wisdom of the Maya culture and contemporary design.

 Our Impact